curi/websites/essays/2019-12-10-kirzner-review.md

 ### Services

-> (services are, in classical fashion, excluded from the scope of production, and thus from the scope of economics (p.
-41f))
+> services are, in classical fashion, excluded from the scope of production, and thus from the scope of economics

 That isn’t Reisman’s position.
 From *Capitalism*: